karanja2/printf/README.md

 Return Value Upon successful return, the _printf() function return the number of characters printed (excluding the null byte used to end output to strings).
 If an output error is encountered, a negative value is returned.

-Author _printf() is written and maintained by ian karanja and MESHACK NZUVA
+Author _printf() is written and maintained by ian karanja and fortunate mugendi